How you can accelerate and de-risk your network transformation with Lifecycle Management

 I hope you're feeling inspired to find out more about LCM and how you can use it to accelerate and de-risk your network transformation strategy.
 If you want specialist advice on making LCM work in your business or want to share your thoughts on how to apply the principles, Ciena and I would love to hear from you.

-This is Robin’s first post in a series about services, don’t miss his other posts: ‘Sell more, save more, and spend more wisely with Ciena Services’ and 'A new, more efficient (augmented) reality for network operations'
+This is the first post in a series about services, don’t miss the other posts: ‘Sell more, save more, and spend more wisely with Ciena Services’ and 'A new, more efficient (augmented) reality for network operations'

 Thank you.
 Your comment has been received and should appear on the blog shortly.